pishposh/node/doc/api/esm.md

 > 1. If the file at _packageURL_ does not parse as valid JSON, then
 >    1. Throw an _Invalid Package Configuration_ error.
 > 1. Return the parsed JSON source of the file at _pjsonURL_.
-> 1. Return the parsed JSON source of the file at _pjsonURL_.

 </details>